Locations:

 Laser resurfacing

-“Afterward, the skin is swollen and red, and may bleed, for up to five days,” says Dr. Kassouf.
-“Also, you may need between three and five treatment sessions.”
+“Afterward, the skin is swollen and red, and may bleed, for up to five days,” says Dr. Braue.
+“You may also need between three and five treatment sessions.”

-Laser treatments aren’t just for acne.
-Doctors use lasers to treat other types of scarring as well, including those from burns, skin cancer and tattoo removal.
+Laser treatments aren’t just for getting rid of acne scars.
+Doctors also use lasers to treat other types of scarring, including those from burns and skin cancer and for tattoo removal.

 Microneedling

-Also known as collagen-induction therapy, microneedling uses either a fine-needle roller or pen device to create tiny holes in the top layer of your skin.
-The procedure stimulates collagen production, which helps improve fine lines and skin texture.
+Also known as collagen-induction therapy, microneedling uses either a fine-needle roller or pen device to create tiny holes in the top layer of scar tissue to stimulate more collagen production.
+As a result, your acne scars smooth themselves out.

 Redness occurs afterward and typically lasts a couple of days.
-Most people will need four to six microneedling treatments for best results.
+Most people will need four to six microneedling treatments for best results when it comes to acne scars.

 Your doctor may use more than one type of treatment, too, depending on your needs.
-For instance, they may treat some scars with a laser and others with microneedling.
+For instance, they may treat some scar tissues with a laser and others with microneedling.

-“When you have damaged skin, no treatment will make it look perfect again,” states Dr. Kassouf.
-“But, depending on its severity, an acne scar can diminish by as much as two-thirds after treatment.”
+“When you have damaged skin, no treatment will make it look perfect again,” states Dr. Braue.
+“But depending on its severity, an acne scar can diminish by as much as two-thirds after treatment.”

 Punch excision